MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 # Architecture pattern for mission-critical workloads on Azure

 This article presents a common pattern for mission-critical architecture.
-As you start the design process, start with this pattern and then choose components that are best suited for your business requirements.
+As you start the design process, start with this pattern, and then choose components that are best suited for your business requirements.

-A key desing strategy is to build redundancy in layers.
 The pattern has three layers and resources in them have distinct characteristics:

 |Characteristics|Considerations|
 |---|---|